Derleyvolt/cpp/STL/container/sequence containers/list.md

 c.insert(pos,elem)                |   Inserts a copy of elem before iterator position pos and returns the position of the new element c.insert(pos,n,elem)              |   Inserts n copies of elem before iterator position pos and  returns the position of the first new                                         element (or pos if there is no new element) c.insert(pos,beg,end)             |   Inserts a copy of all elements of the range (beg,end) before iterator position pos and returns the

-rato                              |    10
+                                      position of the first new element (or pos if there is no new element) rato                              |    10

 c.insert(pos,initlist)            |   Inserts a copy of all elements of the initializer list initlist before iterator position pos and